akangw/akangw.github.io/_pages/about_einstein.md

-I am looking for self-motivated students with a strong mathematical background to join my research group.
+I am looking for self-motivated students with a strong mathematical background to join my research group specializing in Operations Research/Mathematical Programming.
 Our focus is on GPU-Based or AI-Assisted Optimization Algorithm Design.
 We currently have multiple openings for PhD students and research interns at [SRIBD](https://www.sribd.cn/en)/[CUHKSZ](https://sds.cuhk.edu.cn/en/phd-programmes).
 If you are interested, please email me your CV, academic transcripts, and any additional materials that highlight your research capabilities and potential.

 ## Graduate Students
 - Yanting Huang (PhD Student at [CUHKSZ](https://www.cuhk.edu.cn/en))